How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

 - Antiperspirant deodorants contain aluminum to prevent sweating

-- Cigarette and marijuana smoke contains cadmium
+- Cigarette and marijuana smoke (cadmium and others)

 - Vaccines contain aluminum and sometimes mercury

-- Many cosmetics contain aluminum
+- Many cosmetics contain aluminum and mercury

 - Leather is tanned using a toxic chromium compound